bpowers/wasm-crt1/README.md

 Emscripten WebAssembly crt1 support
 ===================================

-C and C++ programs can require doing a lot of work in-between calling `execve()` on a binary and when that program's `main()` method is invoked.
+C and C++ programs can require a lot of work be done between calling `execve()` on a binary and when that program's `main()` method is invoked.
 This could involve running functions marked with gcc's `__attribute__((constructor))` syntax, as well as functions to perform